 However, this latest FBI report shows the number of mass killers killed by police dropped from 14 to 11, while the number of mass killers “stopped” by citizens rose from 6 to 8.
 In other words, armed civilians stopped nearly as many mass killers as the responding police.
 This is huge!

 There is merit in avoiding an endorsement of any suggestion that could be interpreted to advocate vigilantism, but law enforcement officers must fully understand the clear direction from the Founding Fathers and the U.S. Supreme Court in regards to civilian possession of firearms for self-defense.
-It is lawful, and fully supported by the Constitution and Bill of Rights.
+It is lawful and fully supported by the Constitution and Bill of Rights.
 Therefore, law enforcement who has sworn an oath to uphold the Constitution must adhere to its tenets, uphold the law, and support citizen’s rights to carry arms and defend themselves.

 Civilian Concealed Carry Permits

-According to the website Guns to Carry, the number of civilian concealed carry permits rose from 2.7 million in 1999 to over 16 million currently.
+The number of civilian concealed carry permits rose from 2.7 million in 1999 to over 16 million currently.
 The current record year for the issuance of concealed carry permits was in 2016 when 1.73 million new permits were issued.
 Of particular note is the fact women now outnumber men in obtaining concealed carry permits, and currently represent 36% of all concealed permit holders.
 According to economist and gun rights author John Lott, from 2007 to 2017 issued concealed carry permits jumped 256%.

 At the bottom of the stack are the highly restrictive firearm States of Hawaii with zero, New Jersey with about 1200, and Rhode Island with about 2500.
 The District of Columbia has a meager 124 permits despite being the respondent in one of the pivotal firearms rights Supreme Court cases of District of Columbia v.
 Heller (2008).

-Citizen and LE Response to Active Shooters
+Response to Active Shooters

 What is abundantly clear; however, is lawful Americans are buying record numbers of firearms and obtaining concealed carry permits at record numbers as well.
 American law enforcement needs to understand the U.S. Constitution permits a citizen’s right to own and possess a firearm, and many States recognize citizen’s legal right to carry a firearm are concealed, open, or both.